 Lilly Jørstad — the mezzo-soprano who was strangely considered ‘unsuitable’ to continue her studies at the La Scala Academy — has gone on to demonstrate what a bizarre decision that was.
 She has been called by the La Scala opera house several times to sing the lead role in their production of Cenerentola for children, Rosina (after her success a year ago at La Scala) at the … [Read more...] about Young mezzo Lilly Jørstad wins important grant from her ‘homeland’

 Q&A in italiano When did you start singing?
 From what I remember I've always sung: when I was seven I had emergency surgery for peritonitis and I sang throughout the operation.
 Why did you start singing?
 When I was nine I was accepted at the Milan Conservatory to study piano; choral singing was, and is, one of the obligatory studies.
-Which singer inspired you most … [Read more...] about Barbara Frittoli answers the Gramilano Questionnaire… Singers’ Edition
+Which singer … [Read more...] about Barbara Frittoli answers the Gramilano Questionnaire… Singers’ Edition

 I'm in love and happy.
 His name's Mihai Ciortea and he's Romanian like me.
 He's good-looking, kind and very, very young.
 Angela Gheorghiu is talking about her new partner who is twenty-two years her junior and works as a dentist.
 He followed me everywhere in the theatres.
 We first met a couple of years ago at Covent Garden after a performance of La Rondine.
 We haven't been … [Read more...] about Angela Gheorghiu reveals Alagna’s pathological jealousy of Kaufmann

 Q&A When did you start singing?
 As a professional at 19 thanks to being chucked out of the Guildhall.
 I always sang as a child.
 Why did you start singing?
 I simply loved it.
 I grew up with no tv and only classical music played at home.
 My parents were wonderful at taking us to opera.
 I saw Sutherland, Price, Gobbi and so on at a very young age.
-I decided to be a … [Read more...] about Rebecca Caine answers the Gramilano Questionnaire… Singers’ Edition
+I decided to be a singer at … [Read more...] about Rebecca Caine answers the Gramilano Questionnaire… Singers’ Edition

 On Anna Bolena "It's like nothing I've ever done before!
 You're practically shouting in the lower register for half the opera.
 [Donizetti] wants that nasty, chesty voice — he wants it to sound uncomfortable!"
 "It's asking so much of the nerves, the body, the emotion.
 There's so much hatred!
 I never thought I could be so angry."
 On "Manca solo a compire il delitto" when she … [Read more...] about Anna Netrebko talks after the opening of Anna Bolena: There’s so much hatred!